jonlpersson/ed-latimore/site/_posts/2022-07-18-a-personal-blog-teaches-you-how-to-build-an-email-list.md

 **Gumroad:** Gumroad is technically a platform for selling digital products, but it also allows you to email anyone who buys what you’re selling or downloads anything you decide to give away.
 I understand this is a function common to all seller platforms, but my experience is with Gumroad.
 It’s very simple to set up and extremely simple to use.

 It doesn’t matter which one of these you start with you.
 All email clients allow you to export your email list and easily upload it to whichever new client you select.
-The answer to all of your technical questions can be easily found with a Google search.&nbsp;
+The answer to all of your technical questions can be easily found with a Google search.

 ## Regularly communicate with your email list